 Students should arrive in Malta ahead of the programme starting date.
+However, candidates are advised to make their travel arrangements to ensure their arrival at the Institute not earlier than one week before the commencement of the programme.
 To find out the exact starting date of the forthcoming programme, please refer to Annex 4.
-In view of the fact that a three-day field trip to London may be organized at the end of the academic year, participants are asked to arrange for their return ticket with Air Malta via London Heathrow Airport, leaving departure dates and the exact stop-over period in London open pending final booking, which may be effected in Malta.
+In view of the fact that a three-day field trip to London may be organized at the end of the academic year, participants are asked to arrange for their return ticket with Air Malta via London Heathrow Airport, leaving departure dates and the exact stopover period in London open pending final booking, which may be effected in Malta.
 This would avoid the student and/or nominating authority incurring unnecessary expenses.
 Should the student need an entry visa for the United Kingdom, the Institute will assist in order to obtain it from the British High Commission in Malta.
 However, the cost of the visa is to be paid by the student.